MrWahWahFixit/TWoTS-English-Translation/README.md

 # TWoTS-English-Translation

-You can find the latest English translations in the filed called "ExtraStrings.rul" in the folder called ___
+You can find the latest English translations in the file called "ExtraStrings.rul"

 Simply copy this file into the following directory and overwrite the file that is already there.